kitab-project-org/glossary/glossary.md

 Plain text is usually created, read and edited using a **text editor**.
 All OpenITI text and metadata files are stored as plain text.

+## Shamela

+Short for *al-maktaba al-Shāmila*, one of the largest and most widely used collections of digitized Arabic-language texts (https://www.shamela.ws).

 ## Tabular data